jju/librarianaut/stopservingcustomers-2019.md

 Of course LinkedIn touted changes as making things easier for our users (now they can use the app which library logins couldn’t before) but the now library users couldn’t just sign in with a library barcode and PIN (which I am aware isn’t great anyways with SIP2 authentication but whatever) but needed to create a LinkedIn social media account.
 Which, by default would be indexed by Google.
 To watch videos the library is paying for.

-If you believe Jaron Lanier (of *Ten Reasons to Delete Your Social Media Accounts Right Now* @lanierTenArgumentsDeleting2018) LinkedIn isn’t the worst of the social media companies, but if you believe Shoshana Zuboff (of *The Age of Surveillance Capitalism* @zuboffAgeSurveillanceCapitalism2019) you’re probably pretty leery of Microsoft feeding all this detail how your library users are educating themselves into their AI projects.
+If you believe Jaron Lanier (of *Ten Reasons to Delete Your Social Media Accounts Right Now*[^3]) LinkedIn isn’t the worst of the social media companies, but if you believe Shoshana Zuboff (of *The Age of Surveillance Capitalism*[^4]) you’re probably pretty leery of Microsoft feeding all this detail how your library users are educating themselves into their AI projects.

+[^3]: Lanier, J. (2018).
+Ten arguments for deleting your social media accounts right now.
+New York Henry Holt And Company.

+[^4]: Zuboff, S. (2019).
+The Age of Surveillance Capitalism: The Fight for a Human Future at the New Frontier of Power.
+Public Affairs.

 So I don’t know what we should be doing as technomoral exemplars in this case.
 I mean, I know we shouldn’t just be saying “Welp.
 That’s the way of the world now” and throwing our library users to the tender mercies of social media, but I also know that I will have very little institutional support for getting our IT staff to build a tool that could expropriate all the videos from Lynda.com and host them on our own servers so users wouldn't be exposed to all that.
 Although really, that'd be an awesome service to provide.